-- Remittance of an unlimited amount in respect to payments for imported goods. - Remittance of an unlimited amount in respect to payments for foreign direct investments or lending (to affiliated entities, subsidiaries, or parents abroad). - Nemittance of up to USD 50 million, or its equivalent, per person, per year for the purchase of real property abroad. - Remittance of an unlimited amount belonging to a Thai national who is permanently living abroad, or to family member who is permanently living abroad. - Remittance of up to USD 50,000 per year to any other person residing abroad. - Remittance of an unlimited amount in repayments for foreign loans and accrued interest, with proper documentary evidence. - Remittance of an unlimited amount for obligations abroad, with proper documentary evidence.
+- Remittance of an unlimited amount in respect to payments for imported goods. - Remittance of an unlimited amount in respect to payments for foreign direct investments or lending (to affiliated entities, subsidiaries, or parents abroad). - Remittance of an unlimited amount in respect to payments for purchase of immovable properties abroad or leasehold rights on immovable properties abroad, or payments for decoration of immovable properties abroad, including remittances to a family member for such purposes. - Remittance of an unlimited amount belonging to a Thai national who is permanently living abroad, or to family member who is permanently living abroad. - Remittance of up to USD 50,000 per year to any other person residing abroad. - Remittance of an unlimited amount in repayments for foreign loans and accrued interest, with proper documentary evidence. - Remittance of an unlimited amount for obligations abroad, with proper documentary evidence.